ippontech/blog-usa/posts/python-in-production-part-4-of-5.md

 WantedBy=multi-user.target
 ```

-We simply added the line `EnvironmentFile=/etc/default/simple_api.conf` to our unit file.
+We simply added the line `EnvironmentFile=/etc/default/simple_api.conf` to our unit file under the `[Service]` section.
 This line tells systemd to go to this file location, and read the contents into Environment variables, making them available to our application.
 Finally, we copy our new configuration file, our updated binary, and our updated service file to the server.
 Then we create a new symlink for our config file.

 ```bash
 scp -i {path_to_ssh_private_key_file} simple_api {user}@{server}:/home/{user}/simple_api